 Too agitated to still down his bitter and perturbed spirit to the tranquil pursuit of his art, the stingings of his lacerated and disappointed feelings found vent in a medium more adapted to give a rapid and ready expression to powerful emotion.
-Internal evidence refers the composiroy's palace, the terrified Duke sent forth eight of his pages to join the cavalcade, and he ordered the guards to pay military honours to the remains of the man he had so basely assassinated.

-tion of his magnificent poem "La Babilonia," to this period.
-This poem is a sort of dramatic eclogue, in which, under a somewhat allegorical form, the character and principles of Salvator himself, the moral and political position of his native country, and the disappointment of all his hopes of its regeneration, are given, with such truth and force, and in such deep and honest bursts of indignation, as cannot fail to excite a sympathy in the reader for the patriot, exceeding even his admiration for the poet,-powerfully as it must be called forth by the merits of a highly poetical composition.
+Internal evidence refers the composition of his magnificent poem "La Babilonia," to this This poem is a sort of dramatic eclogue, in which, period. under a somewhat allegorical form, the character and principles of Salvator himself, the moral and political position of his native country, and the disappointment of all his hopes of its regeneration, are given, with such truth and force, and in such deep and honest bursts of indignation, as cannot fail to excite a sympathy in the reader for the patriot, exceeding even his admiration for the poet,powerfully as it must be called forth by the merits of a highly poetical composition.

 Tirreno, a fisherman on the shores of the Bosphorus, is discovered just as the morning-star ushers in the dawn, flinging all the instruments of his profession into the waves, and giving utterance to an indignant vow to abandon for ever an element and a pursuit which have mocked him with endless disappointment.
 Ergasto, a traveller, arrives at the moment of this sacrifice, and inquires its cause.
-The answer of the poet, whose own feelings of misery come at once upon the canvass, is the very epic of melancholy discontentment-a discontentment engendered by the finest sensibility, blasted in its hopes and its efforts for ameliorating human sufferings, and amending human institutions.
+The answer of the poet, whose own feelings of misery come at once upon the canvas, is the very epic of melancholy discontentment-a discontentment engendered by the finest sensibility, blasted in its hopes and its efforts for ameliorating human sufferings, and amending human institutions.

-The artful inquiries of Ergasto draw the piscatory misanthropist into a detailed developement of his contempt for society, and lead him to speak of himself and the country of his birth.
-It is then that the impetuous Neapolitan, smarting under the still-bleeding wounds of his disappointed patriotism, sketches boldly and bitterly a view of that country, the slave of slaves, (" patria serva dei servi,") which seems to glory in the chain to which she has again basely submitted.
-He sees only in the land of his birth, the "hated object of his memory," (" l'odioso oggetto della mia memoria,") the focus of all abuses in government, of all ridicules and superstitions in society!
-The memory neither of Virgil nor of Sannazaro, which he venerates, so blinds him with national vanity, as to render him insensible to the vices of the degraded and despotic nobility, to the miseries of the oppressed people, or to the preponderating influence of knaves and bandits, who every where hold the ascendant.
+The artful inquiries of Ergasto draw the piscatory misanthropist into a detailed development of his contempt for society, and lead him to speak of himself and the country of his birth.
+It is then that the impetuous Neapolitan, smarting under the still-bleeding wounds of his disappointed patriotism, sketches boldly and bitterly a view of that country, the slave of slaves, ("patria, serva dei servi,") which seems to glory in the chain to which she has again basely submitted.
+He sees only in the land of his birth, the "hated object of his memory," ("l'odioso oggetto della mia memoria,") the focus of all abuses in government, of all ridicules and superstitions in society!
+The memory neither of Virgil nor of Sannazaro, which he venerates, so blinds him with national vanity, as to render him insensible to the vices of the degraded and despotic nobility, to the miseries of the oppressed people, or to the preponderating influence of knaves and bandits, who everywhere hold the ascendant.
 He solemnly renounces Naples for ever; and leaving to others "their sympathy for Vesuvius and Posilippo," he resolves to seek the means of existence and of fame far from the magic circle of that false syren, to whose sweet song he is no longer bound; and who, with all her witcheries, has become the object of his abhorrence, his hatred, and his contempt!